oderofrancis/GeoDjango-Kenya-Counties/README.md

 ## Requirements
 To use GeoDjango-Kenya-Counties, you need to have the following installed on your system:

-Python 3.x
+1. Python 3.x
-Django 2.x or higher
+2. Django 2.x or higher
-GDAL
+3. GDAL
-GeoDjango
+4. GeoDjango

 ## Installation

 To install GeoDjango-Kenya-Counties, follow these steps:

 1.Clone this repository to your local machine.

 `git clone https://github.com/username/GeoDjango-Kenya-Counties.git`

-2. Create a virtual environment and activate it.
+2.Create a virtual environment and activate it.

 `python3 -m venv env
 source env/bin/activate
 `
-3. Install the required packages.
+3.Install the required packages.
 `pip install -r requirements.txt
 `
-5. Create a database.
+5.Create a database.
 `python manage.py migrate
 `
-7. Load the data for Kenya's counties.
+7.Load the data for Kenya's counties.
 `python manage.py shell`

 <!-- for county -->